Conservation // 8 min Read

 As we celebrate the birth of our nation, it is important to remember all the people who lived on this land and how their lives were irrevocably altered by the War for Liberty.

-Several events will take place throughout Beaufort County this summer, including a limited-ticket presentation and a walking tour of the cemeteries near Wilson Village led by Palmetto Bluff archaeologist Katie Epps.
-For more information and to find local and state events for the 250 Celebration, visit southcarolina250.com.
+To join in the festivities, Palmetto Bluff archaeologist Katie Epps led a walking tour of the cemeteries near Wilson Village.
+For more information on upcoming local and state events for the 250 Celebration, visit southcarolina250.com.

 Bloody Point Naval Action